lemongoreng/desktop-santa-shimeji/README.md

 This is a Python-based desktop pet (Shimeji) that roams the bottom of your screen while you work.
 It features a frameless, transparent window that stays on top of your other applications, keeping you company during those long coding sessions.

 ## 🌟 Features
-- **Transparent Background:** Uses Windows color keying for a seamless "sticker" look.
+- **Interactive Physics:** Drag and drop Santa anywhere on the screen!
-- **Taskbar Roaming:** Santa spawns and walks randomly along the bottom of the screen (on top of the taskbar).
+- **Taskbar Roaming:** Santa spawns and walks randomly along the bottom of the screen.
+- **Gravity Engine:** Santa automatically falls back to the taskbar when released.
 - **Customizable:** Speed, size, and spawn location can be tweaked via a config file.
-- **Modular Design:** Code is structured using Separation of Concerns (Logic, View, and Configuration).
-- **Interactive Physics:** Drag and drop Santa anywhere on the screen.
-- **Gravity Engine:** Santa automatically falls back to the taskbar when released.
+- **Smart Animation:** Custom states for Walking (Left/Right), Idling (Blinking), Falling, and Dragging.

 ## 📂 Project Structure
 ```text